scala-ide/scala-ide.github.com/blog/_posts/2012-07-17-state-of-helium.md

 # Lithium

 All the items in Milestone 3 are deferred to the next release, code-named Lithium.
-Lithium will target 2.10, and all new features will be targetting only 2.10.
-Of course, we will continue to support Helium with bugfix releases, as we did for the 2.0 release.
+Lithium will target 2.10, and all new features will be targetting only 2.10 or greater (2.11 is just around the corner!).
+Of course, we will continue to support Helium with bugfix releases, as we did for the 2.0 release, so if you need to keep using Scala 2.9 you will still benefit from these bugfix releases.

 As we get closer to the release, we'll define milestones and more fine-grained goals.